Home > Tips & Tricks > Green Star Polyp Coral Care | The Easiest Coral Ever!

 If you cut pieces that aren’t attached to a small rock or frag plug yet, you can attach them using coral-safe superglue or rubber bands.

 Keep in mind that GSP might react by closing its polyps rather dramatically when being disturbed like this.
-No worries: give it some time and it’ll open back up.
+No worries: give your coral some time and it’ll open back up.

 Conclusion